RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 16. **Audit Fields**
     - Add audit fields (e.g., `CreatedAt`, `UpdatedAt`) for all entities.

-17. **Image Storage**
-    - For image uploads (e.g., story preview images):
-    - Store images locally or on the cloud, not in the DB as blobs.
-    - Return URLs for image access when delivering to the client.

 18. **Pagination**
     - Add pagination for large datasets (e.g., search results).